 faint at the sight of the 'mad dog,' one of whom might be Patsy O'Byrne, who Richard Bann has added to

 his cast listing.
 Another woman is seen as Charley Lloyd's wife as he walks up to his door.
 In total, there are

 - Motor Avenue and Woodbine Street, Palms district, Los Angeles

-- After Jimmy gets himself guzzied up, he appears at the northeast corner of this intersection, and Mary
+- After Billyy gets himself guzzied up, he appears at the northeast corner of this intersection, and Mary

 Jane walks away with him.
 The brick building is the People's Water Company, located at 3392 Motor Avenue.
 In

 the distance, we see the northwest corner, which doesn't yet have the familiar Palms Chamber of Commerce park bench

 (as seen in no. 37, "The Love Bug").

 - Motor Avenue and National Boulevard, Palms district, Los Angeles